Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Theoretical Framework and Pseudo-Structural Representation

-Firstly, our focus is on a toy example where we reduce the rank of the economic indicator dimension (rows of the matrix-valued time series) of the coefficient matrix to two, hence $r_1 = 2$, and leave the country dimension at full rank with $r_2=4$.
-Thus, only $\boldsymbol{\delta}$ annihilates the dynamics of the system, and the rank of two implies one SCCF co-movement relation for all three economic indicators.
-In our toy example, visualized in the left matrix of Figure \ref{fig:sccfmat}, for simplicity, we let the GDP and PROD of each country co-move (as highlighted through the same coloring for each of the four countries in Figure \ref{fig:sccfmat}, left panel), but the IR is unrestricted (i.e.\ unrestricted elements are neither displayed nor colored in Figure \ref{fig:sccfmat}, left panel).
-We can quantify this relationship with $a_{1, i} = -\delta_{1}^* a_{2, i}$, $a_{4, i} = -\delta_{1}^* a_{5, i}$, $a_{7, i} = -\delta_{1}^* a_{8, i}$, and $a_{10, i} = - \delta_{1}^* a_{11, i}$ where $\boldsymbol\delta^* = (\delta_{1}^*, \delta_{2}^*)^\top$ with $\delta_{1}^*$ an arbitrary constant representing the scale with respect to the GDP (and the negative sign will become clear once we discussed the link with the pseudo-structural form below), and $\delta_{2}^* = 0$ since IR is left unrestricted (for simplicity).
-This toy example illustrates we can capture within-country co-movements, where (certain) indicators co-move for each country, but the countries themselves do not.
-Put differently, we can remove the serially correlated component through a linear combination of any country's GDP and the same country's PROD, indicative of a serial correlation common feature in the model.
+Firstly, the focus is on an example in which the rank of the economic indicator dimension (rows of the matrix-valued time series) of the coefficient matrix is reduced to two, hence $r_1 = 2$, while the country dimension is left at full rank with $r_2=4$.
+Thus, only $\boldsymbol{\delta} = (1, \delta_1^*, \delta_2^*)^\top$ annihilates the dynamics of the system, and the rank of two implies one SCCF co-movement relation for all three economic indicators.
+In this example, visualized in the left matrix of Figure \ref{fig:sccfmat}, the GDP and PROD of each country are, for simplicity, allowed to co-move (as highlighted through the same coloring for each of the four countries in Figure \ref{fig:sccfmat}, left panel), but the IR is unrestricted (i.e.\ unrestricted elements are neither displayed nor colored in Figure \ref{fig:sccfmat}, left panel).
+The restriction $\delta_{2}^* = 0$ is thus applied since IR is left unrestricted (for simplicity).
+These relationships can then be quantified as $a_{1, i} = -\delta_{1}^* a_{2, i}$, $a_{4, i} = -\delta_{1}^* a_{5, i}$, $a_{7, i} = -\delta_{1}^* a_{8, i}$, and $a_{10, i} = - \delta_{1}^* a_{11, i}$ where $\boldsymbol\delta^* = (\delta_{1}^*, \delta_{2}^*)^\top$ with $\delta_{1}^*$ an arbitrary constant representing the scale with respect to the GDP (and the negative sign will become clear once the link with the pseudo-structural form is discussed below).
+The result is a restricted null space matrix for the rows of the matrix-valued time series given by $\boldsymbol{\delta} = (1, \delta_1^*, 0)^\top$.
+This example illustrates that within-country co-movements can be captured, where (certain) indicators co-move for each country, but the countries themselves do not.
+Equivalently, the serially correlated component can be removed through a linear combination of any country's GDP and the same country's PROD, indicative of a serial correlation common feature in the model.
 These within-country co-movements, captured by the $\boldsymbol{\delta} = (1, \delta_1^*, \delta_2^*)^\top$, can similarly be represented by the pseudo-structural system of equations.
-This form yields four relationships corresponding to each of the four countries in our toy example.
-We obtain
+This form yields four relationships corresponding to each of the four countries in the example.
+This yields